mfkiwl/precise_gps/README.md

 ## Usage

-Training models is possible by running the training script with a specified json-file containing the instructions
+Training  different models is possible by running the training script with a specified json-file containing the instructions

 ```
 python app.py -f <path to json file>
 ```

-Running the training script requires a `-f` or `--file` command.
-We have to provide a json-file which provides the instructions for the training.
+Running the training script requires a `-f` or `--file` command since we have to provide a json-file which gives the instructions for the training (what model to use etc.).
 The json-file has the following format.

 ```jsonc
 {